openstack/ansible-hardening/doc/source/index.rst

 Documentation
 -------------

-The following documentation applies to the Ocata release.
+The following documentation applies to the Pike release.
 Documentation from previous releases are available in the *Releases* section below.

 .. toctree::